masesgroup/JCOReflector/src/documentation/index.md

 JCOReflector uses [JCOBridge](https://www.jcobridge.com), and its [features](https://www.jcobridge.com/features/), to obtain many benefits:
 * **Cyber-security**:
-  * [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) and [CLR, or CoreCLR,](https://en.wikipedia.org/wiki/Common_Language_Runtime) runs in the same process, but are insulated from each other;
+  * [JVM™](https://en.wikipedia.org/wiki/Java_virtual_machine) and [CLR, or CoreCLR,](https://en.wikipedia.org/wiki/Common_Language_Runtime) runs in the same process, but are insulated from each other;
-  * JCOBridge does not make any code injection into CLR or JVM;
+  * JCOBridge does not make any code injection into CLR or JVM™;
   * JCOBridge does not use any other communication mechanism than JNI;
-  * JVM inherently inherits the cyber-security levels of running .NET (CLR);
+  * JVM™ inherently inherits the cyber-security levels of running .NET (CLR);
-* **Direct access the CLR from any JVM application**:
+* **Direct access the CLR from any JVM™ application**:
-  * No need to learn new APIs: we try to expose the same .NET APIs in Java style;
+  * No need to learn new APIs: we try to expose the same .NET APIs in Java™ style;
   * No extra validation cycle: bug fix, improvements, new features are immediately available;
   * Documentation is shared.

-[JCOBridge 2.6.*](https://www.jcobridge.com), and consequently JCOReflector, can be used for free without any obligations; you need to purchase a commercial license, or uninstall the software, if you have direct or indirect incomes from the product usage.
+[JCOBridge 2.6.*](https://www.jcobridge.com) can be used for free without any obligations; you need to purchase a commercial license, or uninstall the software, if you have direct or indirect incomes from the product usage.

 ### JCOBridge resources